SillyFreak/typst-crudo/src/regions.typ

   outer-ranges,
   /// an array of line ranges, as returned by @@ranges().
   /// This determines what lines should be selected within the outer ranges.
-  /// Lines not inside the outer ranges are skipped, and line numbers are changed to skip any lines
+  /// Lines not inside the outer ranges are skipped, and line numbers are changed to account for
-  /// that don't appear in the outer ranges.
+  /// lines that don't appear in the outer ranges.
   /// -> array
   inner-ranges,
 ) = {